 Now I want to focus on the specific treatment planning sequence necessary for correcting both the esthetic and functional components of anterior open bites.

-The patient in the main photo is an ideal example of why the FGTP process is necessary.
-She is 30 years old with an anterior open bite and desires an esthetic correction as well as anterior tooth contact (Figure 1).
+The patient in this photo is an ideal example of why the FGTP process is necessary.
+She is 30 years old with an anterior open bite and desires an esthetic correction, as well as anterior tooth contact (Figure 1).